-Initiate Screening Cervical cancer screening applies to women including transgender people with a cervical cancer screening applies to women including transgender people with a cervical are or have ever been sexually active.
-(Sexual activity includes intercourse as well as or oral sexual activity involving the genital area with a partner of any gender.) ✓ Do initiate screening three years after the first sexual activity or at age 25, which later. ✓ Optional screening for ages 21-24 based on informed patient choice and/or whe women may benefit, i.e., those at higher risk.
-(See FAQ for patient discussion procession procession) X DO NOT screen under age 21. ere Screening Interval 🖌 Every three years from initiation or the time of the last normal Pap test result Discontinue ✓ Stop screening women at 70 years old and older who have had at least three consecutive normal Pap tests at any interval. ✓ Initiate or continue screening women age 70 years old and older who have new screened or under-screened with three annual Pap tests.
-If all three results are screening can be discontinued.
-Women may choose to continue screening beyond age 70 provided they have a expectancy, can benefit from continued screening, and understand the possible and difficulties associated with screening at this age.
-Increase Some women may require surveillance because of increased risk or past cervical dise Surveillance however, the evidence is not conclusive at this time and therefore based on expert of and experience.
-Consider screening the following women annually for life with: A biopsy-confirmed high-grade squamous intraepithelial lesions (HSIL), adenoca in situ (AIS), or invasive cervical cancer.
-(For women having had a hysterectomy invasive cervical cancer, perform a vault smear annually thereafter for life.)
-Severe autoimmune disorders (e.g., HIV/AIDs) and/or those taking long term or immunosuppressant medications may require more frequent screening, i.e., and the statement of the stateme for al Screening in Other Circumstances Pregnancy \rightarrow continue screening only if due for screening.
-If ASC-US or LSIL is detected during pregnancy, do not repeat the Pap test until six months post-partum.
-A findings, especially more advanced lesions, should be managed according to Management of Abnormal Parkesult .
-Hysterectomy with cervix removal for BENIGN DISEASE \rightarrow discontinue screening.
-Subtotal hysterectomy and retained cervix \rightarrow continue screening as per guidelines.
-HPV vaccinated → continue screening.
-The HPV vaccine should be recommended to eligible unimmunized according to NACI guidelines: http://www.albertahealthservices.ca/assets/info/hp/cdc/if-hp-cdc-hpv-bio-240.pdf and http://www.albertahealthservices.ca/services.asp?pid=service&rid=1026220
+https://sogc.org/cli ps://sogc.org/clinical-practice-guidelines.html Initiate Screening Cervical cancer screening applies to women including transgender people with a cervix who are or have ever been sexually active.
+(Sexual activity includes intercourse as well as digital or oral sexual activity involving the genital area with a partner of any gender.) ✓ Do initiate screening three years after the first sexual activity or at age 25, whichever is later. ✓ Optional screening for ages 21-24 based on informed patient choice and/or where women may benefit, i.e., those at higher risk.
+(See FAQ for patient discussion points.)
+X DO NOT screen under age 21.
+Screening Interval ✓ Every three years from initiation or the time of the last normal Pap test result Discontinue Screening ✓ Stop screening women at 70 years old and older who have had at least three consecutive normal Pap tests at any interval. ✓ Initiate or continue screening women age 70 years old and older who have never been screened or under-screened with three annual Pap tests.
+If all three results are normal, screening can be discontinued. ✓ Women may choose to continue screening beyond age 70 provided they have a long life expectancy, can benefit from continued screening, and understand the possible risks and difficulties associated with screening at this age.
+Increase Surveillance Some women may require surveillance because of increased risk or past cervical disease however, the evidence is not conclusive at this time and therefore based on expert opinion and experience.
+Consider screening the following women annually for life with: A biopsy-confirmed high-grade squamous intraepithelial lesions (HSIL), adenocarcinoma in situ (AIS), or invasive cervical cancer.
+(For women having had a hysterectomy for invasive cervical cancer, perform a vault smear annually thereafter for life.)
+Severe autoimmune disorders (e.g., HIV/AIDs) and/or those taking long term oral immunosuppressant medications may require more frequent screening, i.e., annually.